cm2435/MCMC-Lightcurve-Analysis/README.md

 # Astrophysics transit analysis

-Some undergrad work on implimenting some periodograms and MCMC transit analysis of Kepler-7b exoplanets.
+Some old work on implimenting some periodograms and MCMC transit analysis of Kepler-7b exoplanets.
 Makes for a useful example of bayesian time series forcasting, or just general cosmology.
+Thought I'd upload for anyone with an interest.

 ## Development